rapportive-oss/storm-amqp-spout/README.markdown

 completely between releases.
 Pull requests, patches and bug reports are very welcome.

-This should not currently be used where guaranteed message processing is required, because it binds to the exchange using a temporary queue when the topology calls <tt>[open()][]</tt> on the spout.
-This means it will only receive messages published to the exchange after the call to
-<tt>[open()][]</tt>, and if the spout worker restarts or the topology is
-killed, it will not receive any messages published while the worker or topology is down.

-For the same reason, this spout cannot currently be distributed among multiple workers (each worker gets its own exclusive queue, so multiple workers would each receive their own copy of every message).

-Improvements are planned to overcome both these limitations and support guaranteed message processing, distributed across any number of workers.
-These improvements may require API changes (e.g. to specify the name of an existing queue to consume, rather than an exchange to bind to).
+**N.B.** if you need to guarantee all messages are reliably processed, you should have AMQPSpout consume from a queue that is *not* set as 'exclusive' or 'auto-delete': otherwise if the spout task crashes or is restarted, the queue will be deleted and any messages in it lost, as will any messages published while the task remains down.
+See [SharedQueueWithBinding][] to declare a shared queue that allows for guaranteed processing.
+(For prototyping, an [ExclusiveQueueWithBinding][] may be simpler to manage.)

 ## Compatibility ##